PPL-IIITA/ppl-assignment-KKghub/README.md

 To build question 2 : g++ main2.cpp -std=c++11 -o quesion2

 # Documentation
-The Documentaion and class diagrams can be found in ./Documentation folder
+The Documentaion and class diagrams can be found in ./Documentation/html/index.html The Documentation is created by Doxygen.

 # Submitted by
 Kartikey Kumar <br/>